-Additionally, these group was also representatives of the majority of soldiers in World War.
-People in this group are between the ages of 99 and 121.
+They are the representatives of the majority of soldiers in World War.
+People in this group may be between the ages of 99 and 121 today.
 These aged group people are the parents of the Silent Generation and Baby Boomers.

 There are characteristics of different generations as per their uniqueness.
-For this generation is often classified as having experienced economic and social disorders that shaped their values.
-Some of the characteristics of this are:
+This generation is often classified as having experienced economic and social disorders that shaped their values.
+Some of the characteristics of this generation are:

 - Great Depression and World War II